-Aroma: Aroma of both honey and malt should be apparent and in balance.
+Aroma: Aroma of both honey and malt should be apparent and in balance, though not necessarily equal.
 Hop aroma may be present but is not required.
+The distinct aroma of the base style of beer or malt should be apparent also.
+As with other meads, fermentation aromas should be pleasant and not harsh or astringent if present.

-Appearance: Straw to dark brown depending on the type of malt and honey used.
+Appearance: Straw to black depending on the type of malt or beer style and honey used.
 Some head retention is expected.
 Clear, although some chill haze may be present at low temperatures.

-Flavor: There should be some balance between the beer aspect and the mead aspect of a braggot, especially with regard to maltiness and bitterness versus honey character.
-Malt character ranges from light pale malt-type flavors to rich caramel flavors, depending on the malt used.
+Legs and meniscus may be apparent in bigger Braggots.
+Clarity may not be quite as brilliant as in other meads.
+Flavor: There should be balance between the beer aspect and the mead aspect of a braggot, especially with regard to maltiness and bitterness versus honey character.
+Both the honey and beer/malt character should be apparent.
+Malt character ranges from light pale malt-type flavors to rich caramel flavors to roasty flavors, depending on the malt used.
 Hop bitterness and flavor may be present but are not required.

-Mouthfeel: Body may vary from light to medium.
+Any hop character should be in balance with the overall braggot and fit the beer style as well.
+Mouthfeel: Body may vary from light to full depending on the type of honey and underlying beer style.
 Smooth mouthfeel without astringency.
 Carbonation may vary from light to very lively.
+As with other meads, one often detects warming from stronger braggots.
+Some astringency may come from roasted malts or hops, but should not dominate and fit with the style of beer.

 Comments: The fermentable sugars should come from a balance of malt and honey, otherwise the beverage might better be entered as a Specialty Beer with the addition of honey.
-As a rule of thumb, the fermentables should consist of no less than 1/3 malt and no more than 2/3 honey.
-Hopped examples of this style should exhibit the hops distinctly and should have at least 15 IBUs.
+There should be a harmonious and complex blend of mead and beer, with the distinctive characteristics of both.
+A wide range of results are possible, depending on the base style of beer, variety of honey and overall sweetness and strength.